Fishing is a popular recreational pastime that allows people to spend time on the water with family and friends and to get in touch with the nature.

 - Buffer (Olive Green) Zone - maximum three lines/rods per person, six hooks in total, trolling for pelagic species only

 - No fishing in the Scientific Research (Orange) Zone, Marine National Park (Dark Green) Zone or Preservation (Pink) Zone

-- You must abide by Fisheries Queensland and Department of National Parks, Recreation, Sport and Racing fishing regulations including species allowed, size limits, bag limits, protected species, tackle restrictions and seasonal and area closures
+- You must abide by Queensland Government (Department of Agriculture and Fisheries and Department of Environment and Science) fishing regulations including species allowed, size limits, possession limits, protected species, tackle restrictions and seasonal and area closures

 - You must not discharge fresh fish parts, unless the fish were caught in the Marine Park.